AlessandroVaraldi/ascon-sca-benchmark/README.md

 5. **Key reconstruction (first 64 bits)**

-   * After all 64 subkeys are recovered, the script decodes each subkey into its 3 constituent bits.
+   * After all 64 subkeys are attacked, the script keeps the **aggregated log-likelihoods** over the 8 possible 3-bit values for each subkey.
-   * Uses the known structure of `ascon.select_subkey` to map these bits back to **key bit positions**.
-   * Each key bit appears in three different subkeys; a **majority vote** is used to obtain the final bit value.
+   * Using the known structure of `ascon.select_subkey`, each 3-bit subkey is viewed as a constraint on three key bits.
+   * For each key bit, the script combines the contributions of the three subkeys that contain it: it sums (in the log-domain) the likelihoods of all subkey classes compatible with the hypothesis `k_j = 0` and with `k_j = 1`, then decides using a log-likelihood ratio (bit-level probabilistic combination).
    * The resulting 64-bit vector is compared to the true key bits (derived from the first 8 key bytes).

 6. **Evaluation and ranking**

    * For each model:

+     * Computes **Guessing Entropy (GE)** as the average rank of the correct 3-bit subkey over the 64 BitNum,
+     * Computes **Success Rate (SR)** as the fraction of subkeys where the correct 3-bit subkey is ranked first,
-     * Computes similarity: `correct_bits / 64`
+     * Computes key-bit similarity: `correct_bits / 64`,
-     * Computes Hamming distance: `64 − correct_bits`
+     * Computes Hamming distance on the first 64 key bits: `64 − correct_bits`,
      * Saves a textual summary and plots.
-   * At the end, a global ranking file (`global_ranking.txt`) is written, sorting models by key-bit similarity.
+   * At the end, a global ranking file (`global_ranking.txt`) is written, sorting models primarily by SR, then GE, then key-bit similarity.
 ---

 ## Running locally